pysat/pysatMadrigal/docs/index.rst

-.. pysatSpaceWeather documentation main file.
+.. pysatMadrigal documentation main file.
 Remember that it should at least contain the root `toctree` directive.

 Welcome to the pysatMadrigal documentation